Reviewed by Chaunie Brusie, RN, BSN

 If you want a home birth under a midwife, your best bet would be to turn to a lay or professional midwife.
 According to the Midwives Alliance North America, midwives must have home birth experience to achieve their certification.

 How to Choose a Midwife vs. Doctor

 Choosing between a midwife and a doctor is ultimately about knowing what you want from your prenatal care and your labor and delivery.

 If you prefer to give birth in a hospital setting, an OG/GYN may be your only option since not all hospitals have practicing midwives.
-For expecting parents with exceptional medical needs or complicated pregnancies, working with a physician may provide the most security and access to resources you require for a safe birth.
+For expecting parents with exceptional medical needs or complicated pregnancies, such is if you’re pregnant with twins, working with a physician may provide the most security and access to resources you require for a safe birth.
 Midwives do not typically provide C-sections on their own, so if you already know that you will be giving birth this way, an OB/GYN is a good choice for you.